 Until September 18, 2018, TMPA operated the Gibbons Creek Steam Electric Station ("GCSES"), a coal-fired generating plant located in Grimes County, Texas with a net generating capability of 470 megawatts.
 The plant began commercial operation on October 1, 1983.
 On June 6, 2019, the TMPA Board of Directors voted to permanently retire GCSES.
-TMPA is now engaged in the decommissioning of GCSES (see Note 10).
+On February 10, 2021, TMPA, pursuant to an Asset Purchase Agreement ("APA"), sold GCSES to Gibbons Creek Environmental Redevelopment Group ("GCERG").
+Under the APA, GCERG is responsible for the decommissioning and environmental remediation of GCSES.
+(See Note 10)